RakhithJK/spyder-ide-spyder-wiki/GSoC-2019-Ideas.md

 * C.A.M.
 Gerlach (@CAM-Gerlach)

-## Add refactoring/formatting/code snippit support to Spyder
+## Add refactoring/formatting/code snippet support to Spyder

 Many other popular IDEs have a variety of code cleanup and automated refactoring tools built in, and thus this would be a valuable addition to Spyder as well, and one that a number of users have requested.
 This would be implementing by providing a GUI (menu and/or panel) for and employing the existing refactoring tools offered by [Rope](https://github.com/python-rope/rope/blob/master/docs/overview.rst) within Spyder.
 This would all be accessed through the standardized Language Server Protocol client already integrated within Spyder to provide all code-related services.
 Additionally, support for code snippits and auto-formatting could be added.